Coaxing secrets from drifting art

 "If you encounter these works, it's like seeing a baby crying by the roadside," he says.

-"You can't just walk past; you have to pick them up."
+"You can't just walk past.
+You have to pick them up.

 A Northern Song Dynasty (960-1127) painting he purchased early on became a turning point.

 After nearly two years of self-directed study, he determined that the work was a later copy rather than an original.
+The process led him to read foundational art history texts and closely study Song paintings in major museums, forming what he describes as a solid practical and theoretical base.

 "We call it 'drifting history'," Kuang says.